BananaCakeComputer/PyongyangRacer/README.md

 **DO NOT** run index.html locally, the game won't load at all because Flash block them accessing local files for security.

 If you would like to run Pyongyang Racer locally, please run ``PYracer.swf`` outside the web browser.

-# Issue with this game

-If you have your debugger of Flash turned on, you may noticed that when you collect a "sight" in game, there will be a window contains error messages pop on.
-That is because the detailed images of sights is missing.
-If you have those images, please contact me.